Religion in Scouting: Austria

 In Austria, Pfadfinder und Pfadfinderinnen Österreichs is a member of both WOSM and WAGGGS.

 The association is open to members without prejudice to birth, nationality, religion or belief.
 Both Promise and Law contain references to god.

 There are chaplains on national level for Lutheran and for Roman Catholic groups and members, as well as a commissioner for spirituality on national level.
 There can be chaplains on council- and group-level.
 Some groups are attached to religious communities or parishes; but even these are open to members of all denominations or religions.

 There are religious merit badges.
 Requirements for awards include religion and spirituality.

 Belgium

-In Belgium, The association "Les Scouts" offers a neutral Promise text, with no mention to God.
+In Belgium, the association "Les Scouts" offers a neutral Promise text, with no mention of God.
 FOS Open Scouting replaced "duty to God" with "loyal to a higher ideal" in their promise.
 The SGP association (Scouts et Guides Pluralistes) offer that same text as an alternative to "God" or "my religion".